-If the Sib Sen Energy Lines are invisible but still do exist, what are they made of and what do they look like?
-That’s a question that naturally arises when thinking about substance and structure of the energy lines.
+If the Sib Sen Energy Lines are invisible but still exist, what are they made of and what do they look like?
+That’s a question that naturally arises when thinking about substance and structure of the Energy Lines.

-From out an Indian pranic point of view i.e. the Pancha Kosha concept, there exists a subtle body within or coexisting with and influencing our visible physical body.
-This subtle body is called the Prana Maya Kosha and the Sen Energy Lines are said to be running here, being constructed of pranic, etheric or astral matter, that is, subtle matter which canalizes subtle breath (Prana).
+From out an Indian pranic point of view, that is, the Pancha Kosha concept, there exists a subtle body within or coexisting with and influencing our visible physical body.
+This subtle body is called the Prana Maya Kosha and the Sen Energy Lines are said to be running here, being constructed of pranic, etheric, or astral matter, that is, subtle matter which canalizes subtle breath (Prana).

 Now, let’s say that that is all true, for there is indeed matter we cannot see, not even with the strongest microscopes, such as, for instance, atoms and electrons, and the like.
-Nevertheless, the existence of atoms can be inferred, and well, maybe that will happen for Prana also — some day.
+Nevertheless, the existence of atoms can be inferred, and well, maybe that will also happen for Prana or astral matter — some day.

 Are the Sib Sen pathways perhaps formed just by the trajectory taken by Prana, that is, only containing Prana, just like the fixed tracks ants take from point A to point B which only consists of ants and nothing more?

 Or is the substance of the Sen made of connective tissue or myofascial tissue, which is one of the modern ways of interpreting them.
 Or was it all a mistake, and are the Sen Lines just an ancient way of describing our nerve or circulatory system?